Texans serving Texas since 1950

 You can do several things to help prevent pipes from freezing even when you do not have power and heat.

 #1.
-Leave Water Trickling from the Faucets
+Leave Water Trickling From the Faucets

 #2.
 Open Sink Cabinet Doors

 #4.
-Wrap Exposed Pipes with Heavy Towels
+Wrap Exposed Pipes With Heavy Towels

 #5.
 Keep Your Garage Door Closed

 If your water heater or washing machine is located in the garage, or you have water lines running through exterior walls, you want to prevent freezing temperatures inside your garage.
 The easiest way to do this is by keeping the garage door closed until your power is restored and you have heat.
+Additionally, seal any windows or doors that let in drafts to prevent cold air from entering.

 Other Useful Tips